-The main attraction at Riggs Flat Campground is Riggs Flat Lake.
-Some come to fish in it, some to boat on it, and some just to enjoy the reflective beauty this small (11 acre) lake adds to such a scenic area.
+Mt.
+Graham camping and Riggs Flat Lake at Riggs Flat Campground.
+Experience Some come to fish in it, some to boat on it, and some just to enjoy the reflective beauty this small (11 acre) lake adds to such a scenic area.
 The dam was financed by the Arizona Game and Fish Department in 1957 to provide trout fishing for forest recreationists.
-Information about stocking Riggs Lake is available from Arizona Game and Fish Department
+Information about stocking Riggs Lake is available from Arizona Game and Fish Department.

 We decided to go to Riggs Lake and camp there we stayed a little outside of the fee are!
 And had blast!
 2 nights and lot’s of fun!
 Really pretty area with great scenic views!

 This is small campground around a small fishing lake.
 There are about 20 camp spots, but only half were taken up.
 The lake is 30 some miles up well maintained dirt road.
 The campsite its self is clean and well maintained.
 The bathrooms were the cleanest vault toilets I've ever seen.
 The camp host, Troy, was a nice guy happy to chat or give hiking suggestions.

 Riggs Flat Campground is located in the Pinaleño Mountains 40 miles southwest of Safford, AZ.
 The lake is not all that big, a bit under whelming to be honest after such a great drive, although if your lucky you may be able to catch some trout and bass for dinner (you'll need a valid Arizona fishing license and trout stamp).
 I don't believe many people come to the lake to specifically "camp", what this location offers is a scenic drive and a base camp for much better nearby activities such as hiking, mountain biking, birding, caving and swimming.